hyperledger/caliper/docs/Fabric Configuration.md

 * **chaincodes**: defines one or more chaincodes, those chaincodes can be installed and instantiated on all peers of the specific channel by calling `Blockchain.installSmartContract()` function.

+  The 'deployed' property is same as the 'deployed' property in **channel**.

   Optionally an `init` attribute can also be set to an array of *string* values.
 This array will be passed as the argument to the chaincode's `Init` method.
 The `init` attribute defaults to an empty array.

   The `language` property denotes the chaincode platform (i.e., the language it's written in).
 The currently supported values (by Caliper and the SDK) are: `golang` (default) and `node`.